Kenneth Polite: 2017 dismissal

 In 2017, under President Donald Trump, U.S. Attorney General Jeff Sessions compelled the resignation of 46 U.S. Attorneys across the country, including Polite.
 He submitted his resignation thereafter and stepped down on March 24.
 From 2018 to 2021, Polite was a partner at the law firm of Morgan, Lewis & Bockius.

 Assistant Attorney General, Criminal Division

 On April 12, 2021, President Joe Biden nominated Polite to be an Assistant Attorney General for the Criminal Division within the United States Department of Justice.
 On May 26, 2021, a hearing on his nomination was held before the Senate Judiciary Committee.
 On June 17, 2021, the committee favorably reported his nomination to the Senate floor.
 On July 20, 2021, the Senate confirmed Polite by a vote of 56–44.
 He was sworn in on July 21, 2021.
-In July 2023, US attorney general Merrick Garland said in a statement that Polite will step down at the end of July after 2 years of Assistant Attorney General.
+Polite left the Justice Department at the end of July 2023.
+Later that year, he joined Sidley Austin as a partner and global co-leader of the firm's white-collar practice.